clueboard/milc/docs/sparklines.md

 # Sparklines

 A sparkline is a tool for displaying numerical information in a very compact format.
-You can read more about them in [an article by Jon Udell](https://blog.jonudell.net/2021/08/05/the-tao-of-unicode-sparklines/).
+You can read more about the general concept on [the Wikipedia page](https://en.wikipedia.org/wiki/Sparkline) and read about Unicode sparklines specifically in [an article by Jon Udell](https://blog.jonudell.net/2021/08/05/the-tao-of-unicode-sparklines/).

 ## Usage